srcML/srcML/BUILD.md

                 doc/
                 ...etc...
     ```
-* Run cmake on the project using the cmake GUI program.
-    * When opening CMake select Visual Studio 11 2012 as the target system.
-At this time, 64-bit compilation under windows is not supported.
-    * It's best practice to have CMake output into a separate directory, as this can cause problems if you decide to rebuild later on.

-* Configure and generate cmake.
+* Run CMake on the project using the CMake GUI program.
+Select the appropriate Visual Studio as the target system.
+At this tyme, 64-it compilation under Windows is not supported.
+Note that it's best practice to have CMake output into a separate directory, as this can cause problems if you decide to rebuild later on.
+Configure and generate CMake.
-    * cmake may complain about not being able to locate xsltproc, but that's only used for executing the test suite so it can be ignored.

-* Once this is done locate the CMake build output directory and open the solution `srcML.sln`.
-* Once the solution is loaded change the Solution Configuration from `Debug` to `Release`.
-    * Currently, a debug version of srcML cannot be built under windows due to an issue with a dependency.
+* Locate the CMake build output directory and open the solution `srcML.sln`.
+When the solution loads, change the Solution Configuration from `Debug` to `Release`.
+A debug version of srcML under windows is not supported.

 * Build solution.
-* Once built locate the build folder, within the build folder there is a now a folder named `bin/` containing the srcML executable and libraries.
+Once built, locate the build folder.
+Within that folder there is now a folder named `bin/Release` containing the srcML executable and libraries.
+Copy the dlls from <LINK> to `bin/Release` for dynamic linking.